data2health/governance-pathways/README.md

 https://github.com/EBISPOT/DUO

 ## Deliverables
-Each project should propose one or more deliverables.
-Examples: a released code package, a best practices document, a final survey, a set of survey results, etc.

 ## Get involved
-TO DO

 ## Working documents
 The [project folder of Google Documents](https://drive.google.com/drive/u/0/folders/1bxu7JRnVgZsaj8xkthsKwpZBiasgDnXL) is available to all onboarded participants.